top of page

 Svadehapāte sa paramasivavilīnaḥ sthūladehābhāvācca niḥśeṣeṇa tadbhūyatvaṁ prāptaḥ||89||

-विमुक्तजनदिव्यज्ञानमूलो न तु बद्धजनपरिमितज ्ञानमूलो मुक्तिमार्गोऽयं परभैर्वयोगो नाम॥९०॥
+विमुक्तजनदिव्यज्ञानमूलो न तु बद्धजनपरिमितज्ञानमूलो मुक्तिमार्गोऽयं परभैर्वयोगो नाम॥९०॥

 Vimuktajanadivyajñānamūlo na tu baddhajanaparimitajñānamūlo muktimārgo'yaṁ parabhairvayogo nāma||90||

-This (ayam) path (mārgaḥ) of Liberation (mukti) called (nāma) Parabhairavayoga (parabhairavayogaḥ) is rooted in (mūlaḥ… mūlaḥ) the divine (divya ) Knowledge (jñāna ) of the liberated (vimukta ) person (jana ) and not (na tu) in the limited knowledge (parimita-jñāna) of a person (jana) in bondage (baddha).
+This (ayam) way (mārgaḥ) of Liberation (mukti) called (nāma) Parabhairavayoga (parabhairavayogaḥ) is rooted in (mūlaḥ… mūlaḥ) the divine (divya) Knowledge (jñāna) of the liberated (vimukta) person (jana) and not (na tu) in the limited knowledge (parimita-jñāna) of a person (jana) in bondage (baddha).

-This path of liberation called Parabhairavayoga is rooted in the divine knowledge of the liberated person and not in the limited knowledge of a bonded person.
-That is, it is firmly based on the divine wisdom flowing from the group/community of Videhamukta-s and Jīvanmukta-s and not on the contracted knowledge of a conditioned being.
-Broadly speaking, there are two types of humanity: On the one hand, the first class of humanity, being composed of conditioned beings and being characterized by unending suffering even in the midst of pleasures, is cradled in the arms of Māyā; and on the other hand, the second class of humanity, consisting of perfectly awakened beings who know the Highest Reality through the Grace of Paramaśiva, is characterized by eternal bliss under all circumstances.
-In this way my Parabhairavayoga comes from the second type of humanity consisting of blissful beings whose individuality has dissolved into the Self of all and certainly not from the first type of humanity consisting of unawakened animal-like beings who retain their miserable individuality.
+This way or path of Liberation/Emancipation called Parabhairavayoga is rooted in the divine Knowledge of the liberated person and not in the limited knowledge of a person in bondage, i.e. it is firmly based upon the divine Wisdom springing from the group/community of Videhamukta-s and Jīvanmukta-s and not upon the contracted knowledge of a conditioned being.
+Broadly speaking, there are two types of mankind: On the one hand, the first sort of mankind, being composed of conditioned beings and characterized by never-ending suffering even in the middle of pleasures, is rocked to sleep in the arms of Māyā, and on the other hand, the second sort of mankind, consisting of perfectly well awakened beings who know the Highest Reality through the Grace of Paramaśiva, is characterized by eternal Bliss under any circumstances; in this way, my Parabhairavayoga comes from the second type of mankind composed of blessed beings whose individuality has been dissolved in the Self of everyone and not indeed from the first type of mankind consisting of animal-like unawakened beings who retain their miserable individuality.

-सङ्कोचवर्तिनो जनस्याखिलं ज्ञानं तस्य तीव्रत रबन्धत्वं यातम्॥९१॥
+सङ्कोचवर्तिनो जनस्याखिलं ज्ञानं तस्य तीव्रतरबन्धत्वं यातम्॥९१॥

 Saṅkocavartino janasyākhilaṁ jñānaṁ tasya tīvratarabandhatvaṁ yātam||91||

-विमुक्तजनस्य ज्ञानं परेषां स्वातन्त्र्यप्र भवतां गतम्॥९२॥
+विमुक्तजनस्य ज्ञानं परेषां स्वातन्त्र्यप्रभवतां गतम्॥९२॥

 Vimuktajanasya jñānaṁ pareṣāṁ svātantryaprabhavatāṁ gatam||92||

-The Knowledge of the liberated person (in short), the Knowledge that springs forth from the group or community of Videhamukta-s and Jīvanmukta-s, becomes the source of Freedom for others.
-The Supreme Knowledge of a member of the second type of humanity consisting of Videhamukta-s and Jīvanmukta-s is liberating and not restrictive, that is, this Knowledge born of Paramaśiva who is Pure Consciousness does not put a person on the path of bondage filled with intolerable pain, but rather puts him on the path to Absolute Freedom filled with immeasurable Bliss.
-It is with this special kind of Glorious Knowledge that I began from the first aphorism in the “Short Commentary on the Parabhairavayogasaṁsthāpanapracodanam ,” which is firmly rooted in the teachings of Venerable Trika.
-And now, I end the 92nd aphorism with this very special kind of Glorious Knowledge.
+Knowledge of the liberated person —i.e. Knowledge springing from the group or community of Videhamukta-s and Jīvanmukta-s— becomes a source of Freedom to others.
+The Supreme Knowledge of one member of the second type of mankind composed of the group/community of Videhamukta-s and Jīvanmukta-s is liberating and not binding, that is to say, this Knowledge born of Paramaśiva who is Pure Consciousness does not put a person on the path of bondage replete with unbearable pain but rather it puts him on the path to Absolute Freedom full of immeasurable Bliss.
+It is with this special kind of Glorious Knowledge that I started from the first aphorism in ‘A short commentary on Parabhairavayoga-saṁsthāpana-pracodanam’, which is firmly rooted in the teachings of venerable Trika; and now I finish the 92nd aphorism with this very special kind of Glorious Knowledge.

 परभैरवयोगसंस्थापनप्रचोदनलघुवृत्तिसञ्ज्ञा कृतिः श्रीमुक्तानन्दपरमहंसोपजीविनः श्रीमत्परमशिवदत्तोपदेशस्य गब्रिएल्प्रदीपकनाम्नो गुरोः समाप्ता। इति शिवम्॥